jeffrafter/howto/provisioning.md

 These roles are somewhat arbitrary when starting out.
 You might split Redis into a separate role called "cache" for instance.
 You might create a worker role that includes `imagemagick` and remove it from the app role.

-### Nodes

-Nodes represent actual servers.
-When working with a small number of nodes (1-3) this is fairly simple to manage.
-As the complexity of the system increases and you have multiple app nodes, multiple worker nodes, and need to rely on coordination and service discovery this pattern will probably fall apart.
-At that point you might want something like Synapse.
-For now we will start simple.

-The first node you should create is a local node for your vagrant box.
-The name of the node must correspond to the address of the node and you can do this in a couple of ways:

-1. You could name the node 127.0.0.1.json knowing you will provision to your local.
-2. You could create an entry in your `/etc/hosts` file to give a resolvable domain and name your node correspondingly.
-3. You could create an actual DNS entry for your domain which points to 127.0.0.1 and name your node correspondingly.

-There are a couple of additional options here which involve DNS, resolvers, etc. But we'll go the easy route and choose option 2.
-To edit your `/etc/hosts` file you'll need to use `sudo`.
-This is generally considered bad form as you never want to use `sudo`:

-    sudo vim /etc/hosts

-Add the following entry:

-    127.0.0.1 dev.YOURDOMAIN.com

-You could, in theory bind to 0.0.0.0 which would bind to all interfaces.
-But this keeps things a little more specific to loopbacks.

-Now, to create the node (in your `chef` folder) add the file `nodes/dev.YOURDOMAIN.com.json`:

-    {
-      "sample": {
-        "environment": "production"
-      },
-      "authorization": {
-        "sudo": {
-          "users": ["vagrant"],
-          "passwordless": true
-        }
-      },
-      "run_list": [
-        "role[base]",
-        "role[web]",
-        "role[data]",
-        "role[app]",
-        "recipe[sample]"
-      ]
-    }

-First, we set the environment to production.
-You might want to choose development or staging here.
-This generally controls which Rails environment is used (and therefore which entries in the config *.yml files are used).

-We have also added `sudo` authorization for the `vagrant` user which will exist by default on your Vagrant instance.
-This is really helpful but not absolutely required (the vagrant user has sudo privileges by default, but the other cookbooks will remove it without this setting).

-Finally we specify the `run_list` which is just a list of all our roles and one recipe we haven't seen yet.
-By including all of the roles we are saying that this node (our local vagrant) will act like the web server, database server, and app server all at once.
-You could also create multiple vagrant boxes and test out mutli-server setups.

-The sample recipe at the end of the list refers to the site-cookbook we will make next.
-You should name this after your application (here we used "sample").

 ### Site Cookbook